yanilov/control-tags/README.md

 For this setup, you'll not be needing trust access for AWS SSO prerequisite, but you will be needing the following:

 * pass an `aws:sourceIdentity` inside the SAML Assertion or OIDC claim.
-* explicitly tag humans'IAM principals with the `tagctl:v1/meta/grant_path` tag, taking care that the value for the tag must be `tagctl:v1/admin` for the IAM principal to be able to set or unset multiparty approval tickets.
+* explicitly tag humans' IAM principals with the `tagctl:v1/meta/grant_path` tag, taking care that the value for the tag must be `tagctl:v1/admin` for the IAM principal to be able to set or unset multiparty approval tickets.

 *note:* In a non-SSO setup you do not have need for mirror roles, as the IAM principals assumed by the IAM identity provider can be tagged.